 The NPS regulates all prices and operating standards within Mammoth Cave National Park.
-To contact the NPS at Mammoth Cave, visit nps.gov/maca, check out their Facebook page, or call (270) 758-2180.
+To contact the NPS at Mammoth Cave, visit nps.gov/maca, email MACA_Park_Information@nps.gov or call (270) 758-2180.

 ORTEGA PARKS LLC

 Located in pristine settings of national parks, forests and well-known destinations around the world, Ortega Parks strives to provide a fun-filled vacation while helping to create an awareness of the area's history, culture and environment.